(approved by the Board of Directors on 07/11/2017, minutes no. 77)

 Focus on Eurolects

-Focus on Eurolects: As of 2021, a database has been established that provides an overview of studies, conducted in the framework of individual or group research projects, dealing with one or more legal varieties used in EU legislation (“Eurolects ”).
-In most cases they analyze and compare data from legislative corpora (e.g. EU directives and national transposition measures) or judgments issued by the EU Court of Justice and/or national courts.
+Focus on Eurolects: As of 2021, a database has been set up to provide an overview of studies, conducted as part of individual or group research projects, dealing with one or more legal language varieties used in EU legislation (“Eurolects ”).
+In most cases they analyse and compare data from legislative corpora (e.g. EU directives and national transposition measures) or judgments issued by the EU Court of Justice and/or national courts.

 Portals